aureliocaccese/FIFA19/README.md

 # 🏟️⚽️FIFA19⚽️🏟️
-In questo progetto di gruppo abbiamo utilizzato Rstudio per visualizzare ed analizzare i dati contenuti nel dataset: "FIFA19"
+In this group project we used Rstudio to visualize and analyze the data contained in the dataset: "FIFA19"